lhartung/pulseaudio-snap/docs/access-from-other-snaps.md

 ```

 Second, as explained in the [previous section](using-pulseaudio.md), for using
-PulseAudio we need root permissions in Core, so we have to put the audio files
+PulseAudio we need root permissions in Ubuntu Core, so we have to put the audio
-in some place which belongs to root and that can be accessed by the snap, for
+files in some place which belongs to root and that can be accessed by the snap,
-instance $SNAP_COMMON, which would be /var/snap/pacat-simple/common in the
+for instance $SNAP_COMMON, which would be /var/snap/pacat-simple/common in the
 example snap.